wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 ### 2.2 Installation
 1. Your database in KeePass has to be unlocked.
 2. Install the extension.
-  - For Chrome, the ChromeIPass extension is available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/chromeipass/ompiailgknfdndiefoaoiligalphfdae).
+  - For Chrome, the KeePassHTTP-Connector extension is available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/keepasshttp-connector/dafgdjggglmmknipkhngniifhplpcldb).
 3. Now there is a new browser icon available:<br />
 ![browser-icon](https://raw.github.com/pfn/passifox/master/documentation/images/cip-browser-icon.png)